anujnegi341/Lets_travel/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
-4. open `localhost:3000` on your browser
+4. Open `localhost:3000` on your browser